NOCOM-BOT/spec/README.md

         }
     }
-    executableArgs?: string, // Only required if type = "executable" transplier?: string // Only required if type = "code-src", describing how to execute the source code.
+    executableArgs?: string, // Only required if type = "executable" transplier?: string, // Only required if type = "code-src", describing how to execute the source code.
+    autoRestart: boolean
 }
 ```